AlexandreSosi/msv-account-credit/README.md

 if you want publish in cloud aws following this steps:

-check if you in the path of project msv-account-credit
+check if you in the path of project msv-account-credit/AccountFunction
 ~~~
 bash CloudFormation
 bash MakeFile